INCOME TAX TIPS

 DEDUCTIBLE MILEAGE RATES

-We at Ace Tax and Realty would like to remind you that the standard business mileage rate is .51 cents per business mile driven in 2012, and is .50 cents per mile in 2011.
-The deductible amount for mileage driven during a move and/or for medical purposes is 18 cents per mile in 2011 and is 20 cents per mile in 2012.
-Charitable mileage is deductible at 14 cents per mile in 2011 and 2012.
+The standard business mileage rate is 58 cents per business mile driven in 2018.
+The deductible amount for mileage driven during a move and/or for medical purposes is 18 cents per mile in 2018.
+Charitable mileage is deductible at 14 cents per mile in 2018.
 Be sure that you document this mileage by keeping a log or other written record.

-The standard mileage rate for charitable use of vehicles providing relief to Hurricanes and natural disasters declared as federal disasters is 32 cents per mile.
+The standard mileage rate for charitable use of vehicles providing relief to hurricanes and natural disasters is 32 cents per mile.